MichielCuijpers/voxxeddaysathens/README.md

 ## Support and PRO License

 * If needed, get support through bettercodehub@sig.eu
-* Your Pro access to Better Code Hub remains valid for *6 months* after the Hackathon

 ## We'd like to hear from you
 Don't hesitate to send us feedback at [bettercodehub@sig.eu](mailto://bettercodehub@sig.eu]).